CarterPerez-dev/ProxyAuthRequired/README.md

 ## Key Features

-Our Cybersecurity Web Application is equipped with a robust suite of features designed to provide a comprehensive and interactive learning experience.
+This Cybersecurity Web Application is equipped with a robust suite of features designed to provide a comprehensive and interactive learning experience.
 Below are the core components that make ProxyAuthRequired.com a pivotal tool for cybersecurity professionals, students, and enthusiasts.

 ### GRC Wizard